gdmarmerola/gdmarmerola.github.io/_posts/2020-06-12-big-data-ml-training.md

 At some point in your carreer in data science, you'll deal with some big dataset which will bring chaos to your otherwise clean workflow: pandas will crash with a `MemoryError`, all of the models in `sklearn` will seem useless as they need all of the data in RAM, as well as the coolest new methods you started to use, like `UMAP` (what did you expect?
 That the author would create a cutting edge ML algorithm *and* a distributed, out-of-memory implementation?).

 You believe that distributed ML training can solve your problem.
-You start to do some digging on Hadoop, Hive, Spark, Kubernetes, etx and learn that they really *could* help you scale your models.
+You start to do some digging on Hadoop, Hive, Spark, Kubernetes, etc and learn that they really *could* help you scale your models.
 However, you also learn that configuring clusters of machines is really hard, and there's not a single, unified abstraction (like `sklearn`) for distributed ML training.

 Your deadline is approaching, you haven't scratched the surface on distributed computing, and start to imagine if there's a quicker and may I say, *dirtier* approach.

 And there is!
 And it is actually not dirty at all!
-In this post, I'll show some hacks to make your favorite model work in a single-node environment and a cool tool (dask) that will let you grasp distributed computation in your cozy python environment and with your well known pandas syntax.
+In this post, I'll show some hacks to make your favorite model work in a single-node environment and a cool tool (**Dask**) that will let you grasp distributed computation in your cozy python environment and with your well known pandas syntax.

 I hope that the tricks I'll show will expand the array of problems you can solve with a single machine, help you understand a little bit more of distributed computing, and buy you time to study all the other tools!